Why This Search Intent Matters

 - Write in the first person so the profile feels human and direct.

-- Mention the type of role you want next instead of staying overly broad.
+- Mention the kind of role you want next rather than staying too broad.

-- Break the summary into short paragraphs for easier mobile reading.
+- Break the summary into short chunks so it reads well on mobile and recruiter screens.

 Common Mistakes to Avoid